 You undertake the grant activity as set out in your grant agreement.
-We manage the grant by working with you, monitoring your progress.
+We manage the grant by working with you, monitoring your progress and making payments.

-Evaluation of the Energy Efficient Communities program
+Evaluation of the grant opportunity

-We evaluate the specific grant activity and the Energy Efficient Communities Program as a whole.
+We evaluate the specific grant activity and the Energy Efficient Communities program as a whole.
 We base this on information you provide to us and that we collect from various sources.